-CNS:105 Conservation
+CNS:105 Conservation 2.0 cr.

 A study of the historical and biological basis for the conservation of natural resources with an emphasis on biodiversity and a survey of current problems and issues.
 (39.6 Lec.
 Hrs.)

 CNS:109 Wildlife Ecology 3.0 cr.